zhou13/lcnn/README.md

 ```

 ### Training
+The default batch size assumes your have a graphics card with 12GB video memory, e.g., GTX 1080Ti or RTX 2080Ti.
+You may reduce the batch size if you have less video memory.

 To train the neural network on GPU 0 (specified by `-d 0`) with the default parameters, execute
 ```bash
 python ./train.py -d 0 --identifier baseline config/wireframe.yaml